 Overall, Amsterdam is relatively safe, even for women traveling together or alone.

-In the 2012 version of its annual listing of the World’s Best Cities to live in, Mercer Consulting ranked Amsterdam at number 12.
-Mercer’s analysis is based on an evaluation of 39 quality-of-living criteria for each city including political, social, economic and environmental factors, personal safety and health, education, transport and other public services.
+Mercer’s analysis is based on an evaluation of 39 quality-of-living criteria for each of 460 cities worldwide — including such indicators as political, social, economic and environmental factors, personal safety and health, education, transport and other public services.

 Do not republish or repost.